-- The Faraday isolator is based on the Faraday rotation of a polarized wave in the presence of a magnetically polarized ferrite - Running along the ferrite the TE10 wave coming from left is rotated counterclockwise by 45 degrees.
+- The Faraday isolator is based on the Faraday rotation of a polarized wave in the presence of a magnetically polarized ferrite (used even in optical frequency range with optical transparent ferrites) - Running along the ferrite the TE10 wave coming from left is rotated counterclockwise by 45 degrees.
 It can then enter unhindered the waveguide on the right - A wave coming from the right is rotated clockwise (as seen from the right); the wave then has the wrong polarization.
-It gets damped by the horizontal damping foil.
+It gets nearly completely absorbed by the horizontal damping foil since the E-field is parallel to the surface of the foil.